jjiajun/pom-token/README.md

 </div>

 ### Freeze
-- Prevents any token holder from making any transaction with the token contract.
+- Prevents any token holder from making any transaction with the token contract
-- Only the owner of the contract can do this for now.
+- Only the owner of the contract can do this for now

 <div align="center">
   <img src="https://user-images.githubusercontent.com/90031266/168697405-4f79a1eb-a348-437f-9ed1-30d0196abdf5.gif" />
 </div>

 ### Unfreeze account
-- Enable token holders to transact with the token contract.
+- Enable token holders to transact with the token contract
-- Only the owner of the contract can do this for now.
+- Only the owner of the contract can do this for now

 <div align="center">
   <img src="https://user-images.githubusercontent.com/90031266/168697510-2d890157-937f-4cc6-af4e-af58321c1a22.gif" />